-Women visit Dr. Jared Nimtz for breast augmentation in Lexington and London, KY, to enhance the size and shape of their breasts.
+Women visit Dr. Jared Nimtz for breast augmentation (a “boob job”) in Lexington and London, KY, to enhance the size and shape of their breasts.
 He is known for providing results that look naturally beautiful using the latest breast implants, advanced surgical techniques, and an aesthetic eye for beauty and proportion.
 That’s why women considering breast augmentation travel from Louisville and throughout Kentucky to Commonwealth Plastic Surgery for their procedures.

 Who Is a Candidate for Breast Augmentation?

 There are many personal reasons women visit Dr. Nimtz for breast augmentation from Louisville, Georgetown, and greater Lexington, KY, including:

 - Increasing the size of naturally small breasts

 - Replacing breast volume lost to weight changes, pregnancy, or the aging process

 - Making breast size and shape more symmetric

 When considering a breast augmentation procedure, several factors are important to consider for natural-looking results:

 - Size of the implant